 Abstract

-Multicolor fluorescence in vivo imaging has the potential to address problems across the spectrum of fundamental to applied biomedical science.
 Recent progress has shown that using wavelengths between 1000 and 2000 nm, referred to as the Shortwave-Infrared (SWIR) or Near-Infrared (NIR)-II range, can enable high-resolution in vivo imaging at depths not possible with conventional optical wavelengths.
-However, there remains a significant need for bioconjugatable probes of the type that have proven invaluable for multiplexed imaging in the visible and near-infrared range.
-Here we report the development of bioconjugatable indocyanines dyes suitable for SWIR imaging.
-Enabled by a rational design process, we have generated persulfonated indocyanine dyes with absorbance maxima at 872 and 1072 nm through catechol- and aryl-ring fusion, respectively, onto the nonamethine scaffold.
+However, few bioconjugatable probes of the type that have proven invaluable for multiplexed imaging in the visible and near-infrared range are available for imaging these wavelengths.
+Using rational design, we have generated persulfonated indocyanine dyes with absorbance maxima at 872 and 1072 nm through catechol- and aryl-ring fusion, respectively, onto the nonamethine scaffold.
 Multiplexed two- and three-color in vivo imaging using monoclonal antibody (mAb) and dextran conjugates in several tumor models illustrate the benefits of concurrent labeling of the tumor and healthy surrounding tissue and lymphatics.
 These efforts are enabled by complementary advances in a custom built NIR/SWIR imaging setup and software package for multicolor real-time imaging.
-In total, these compounds are ideally suited for targeted multiplexed imaging in combination with existing heptamethine indocyanines and extend the reach of multi-color imaging in vivo applications.

 Introduction

 In vivo fluorescence imaging has the potential to probe biological processes in their native environments.1 While multiplexed imaging is routine in microscopy, such experiments are challenging in live tissue due to the competitive autofluorescence and scattering encountered with visible (< 700 nm) and even near-infrared (NIR) wavelengths (700-1000 nm).2,3 Intravital microscopy using two-photon excitation enables multicolor imaging of tissue sections in living animals.4 However, these methods require exteriorization of the organ of interest or implantation of an imaging window and, consequently, are not amenable to body-wide imaging.
 Another alternative, NIR imaging, relies on the narrow optical imaging window compatible with tissue and standard silicon-based detectors.
 Recent progress has demonstrated the benefits of imaging using longer wavelengths (1000 to 2000 nm), referred to as the Shortwave-Infrared (SWIR) or NIR-II range.
 These methods enable high-resolution imaging in bulk tissue, with dramatic improvements in both resolution and depth relative to imaging in the NIR region.5 As InGaAs detector-based imaging systems have become more readily available, a critical bottleneck in this field is access to biologically compatible fluorescent probes that operate in this range.6,7 Foundational studies in this field used SWIR emissive carbon nanotubes,8,9 quantum dots,10,11 rare-earth−doped nanocomposites,12 gold nanomaterials13, and indocyanine green (ICG).14,15 Water soluble, targetable small molecule fluorophores are readily amenable to clinical translation and remain the most common exogenous probes for biological research.
-There remains a significant need for bioconjugatable probes with high absorption coefficients, well-separated absorbance maxima, and efficient emission in the SWIR region – properties critical for targeted in vivo multiplexing experiments.16-19
+Bioconjugatable probes with high absorption coefficients, well-separated absorbance maxima, and efficient emission in the SWIR region – properties critical for targeted in vivo multiplexing experiments – are still needed.16-19